Go sync.WaitGroup and The Alignment Problem

 - Go Singleflight Melts in Your Code, Not in Your DB

 WaitGroup is basically a way to wait for several goroutines to finish their work.
-We’ll start with the basics and then dig into how it’s put together under the hood, as we usually do.

 This article is based on Go 1.23.
 If anything changes down the line, feel free to let me know through X(@func25).